TikTok's 'Spot Contouring' Hides Breakouts Better Than Concealer

 TikTok has really come through in the makeup department lately.
 Whether you're struggling to perfect smoky winged eyeliner or you need a little guidance to apply your blush so that it looks believable, the app's beauty content creators have you covered.

-Of all the clever tricks that go viral daily, one has caught my attention lately: how to contour a spot.
+Of all the clever tricks that go viral daily, one has caught my attention lately: how to contour a pimple.

 I know what you're thinking: contouring is all about accentuating your features, like cheekbones.
 Why would you want to contour a breakout?
 But in a recent video with 206.7k views and counting, beauty expert Huda Kattan, founder of makeup brand Huda Beauty, proved that the four-step technique is better than shovelling on the concealer for blanketing sore, red spots.